mostafa-abokhadra/backEndRef/testing/0-basic.md

     - **Component Integration Testing**: checking the interactions between individual components or modules on a page.
     - **API Integration Testing**: testing the integration and functionality of APIs, verifying that they correctly handle requests, process data, and return the expected responses.
     - **Database Integration Testing**: interaction between the application and the database.
 It ensures that data is properly stored, retrieved, and updated, in addition to ensuring that the database schema aligns with the application's requirements.
+    - **System Integration Testing**: he integration of all components and subsystems that make up the entire software system.
+It validates the end-to-end functionality, data flow, and interoperability of the system by simulating real-world scenarios and user interactions.